TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/pcie_enumerate_ep.md

-avoid a race condition with the RC which might be trying to enumerate the EP as soon as a link is established, the EP driver configures the device to respond with CRS completions (configuration request retry status) to config requests until the EP finished initialization, at which point #PcieTODO is called to enable the EP to properly respond to configuration requests.
+avoid a race condition with the RC which might be trying to enumerate the EP as soon as a link is established, the EP driver configures the device to respond with CRS completions (configuration request retry status) to config requests until the EP finished initialization, at which point #Pcie_cfgEP() is called to enable the EP to properly respond to configuration requests.

 The PCIe specification calls for system software (x86 BIOS) to wait at